10 reasons to measure permanently

 From snapshot to continuous insight

 Insight into the electrical installation is a must for a company.
 You can achieve this by measuring temporarily or permanently.
 What do you choose?
 Is a temporary measurement a logical choice?
-The answer to that is no. With a temporary measurement, you actually take a picture of the installation, which is only a snapshot.
+The answer to that is no. With a temporary measurement, you only take a picture of the installation, a snapshot of a continuously moving landscape.

-Production processes, weather conditions and seasons have an influence on the power consumption and failures occur unannounced.
-A permanent measurement is like a film in which everything is recorded that is needed for analyzes and reports.
+Production processes, weather conditions and seasons all have an influence on the power consumption and failures will occur unannounced.
+A permanent measurement acts as a film, capturing all necessary data for analysis and reporting.

 1. Measurements of incidents